 Begin talking with other employees who may have experienced similar behaviors or have witnessed it happening to you.
 Ask them if they would be willing to speak with your attorney about their own experiences.

 Finally, decide whether you’d like to pursue legal action.
-If you decide to follow through with the case, your attorney can help you gather the rest of the information you need and file the appropriate paperwork.
+If you follow through with the case, your attorney can help you gather the additional information needed and file the appropriate paperwork.

 Find Outside Help